Erarnitox/bulk-texture-creator/README.md

 ![ScreenShotStart](https://raw.githubusercontent.com/Erarnitox/bulk-texture-creator/master/res/1.PNG)

-You can now select a picture from your from your input folder.
+You can now select a picture from your input folder.

 BULK will then select every picture in that folder.

-Once you hit the Create Button BULK will then start to create an albedo, normal and roughness map for every picture in that folder and store the output Textures in a Folder "Outputs".
+Once you hit the `Create` Button BULK will then start to create an albedo, normal and roughness map for every picture in that folder and store the output Textures in a Folder `Outputs`.

 ### Prerequisites